brianobot/ascii_image/README.md

    ```python
    python ascii_image.py my_image.jpeg
    ```

+   - ### Run the script directly
+   Copy the script into the directory that contains the image you wish to work on and double click on the script to run it directly.

+   *Follow the prompts on the screen to execute the tasks properly*

 ## Contribution and Issue Report
 If you run into a bug while using this program, you can report the issue to the maintainer via a mail.<br/>